Blog | 16th Jan, 2024

 Hydrogen is a gas that can be produced by splitting water molecules.
 This process is called electrolysis and can be powered by renewable energy.
 In many applications, such as fuel cells, using hydrogen only produces water and oxygen as byproducts.

 So far so good.
-But unfortunately, the idea of using hydrogen to replace methane in the gas network is not just unlikely, it’s a complete fantasy.
+But unfortunately, the idea of using hydrogen to replace methane in our homes is not just unlikely, it’s a complete fantasy.

 Here’s why …